LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/CapstoneProjectProposal.md

 5. Refining final prototype to show on project day.
 We will then need to emulate different mobile devices through a mobile emulator and test different API calls on each to make sure it is cross-compatible.
 Coding tools and API libraries will definitely be required, and to simplify workflow, we will be sharing the project on GitHub to facilitate teamwork.

-**Tools**: Flutterflow (app builder with UI and Backend capabilities), Figma (for UI creation and branding mood board), GitHub (version control, deploymet and documentation)
+**Tools**: Flutterflow (app builder with UI and Backend capabilities), Figma (for UI creation and branding mood board), GitHub (version control, deployment and documentation)